Susan M. Sanchez

-Susan Marie Malila Sanchez (born 1959) is an American applied statistician and an expert in military applications of operations research, in agent-based simulation, and in data farming of simulation results.
+Susan Marie Malila Sanchez (born 1959) is an American applied statistician and an expert in military applications of operations research, agent-based simulation, and in data farming of simulation results.
 She is a professor of operations research at the Naval Postgraduate School.

 Education

 Sanchez is a graduate of Huron High School (Ann Arbor, Michigan), and earned a bachelor's degree in industrial and operations engineering from the University of Michigan in 1981.
 She completed a Ph.D. in operations research at Cornell University in 1986, with a dissertation on Contributions to the Bernoulli Selection Problem supervised by Robert E. Bechhofer.